virt-s1/perf-agent/pbench_setup/README.md

 ## Execute setup.sh

-Then you can start the setup process by executing `./setup.sh`.
+Finally, you can execute `./setup.sh` to start the setup process.